Pressio/pressio-hyperreduction/README.md

 # When to use pressio-tools?

 *`pressio-tools` is mainly intended to operate on large data distributed on large-scale machines.*

 For example, suppose you want to use the SVD functionality.
 If you have a "small" matrix that fits on a single node, using pressio-tools to compute its SVD is excessive, and you (likely) can as easily use scipy.svd or other libraries for shared-memory computing like Eigen.
 However, if you have a large tall-skinny matrix distributed over a large machine and need to compute its SVD, then `pressio-tools` is right for you.

 # Installing
 See [this wiki page](https://github.com/Pressio/pressio-tools/wiki/Requirements-and-installation).

+# Usage

+We belive that that best way to explain how to use `pressio-tools` is via concrete demos.

+- Interested in the QR factorizaton?
+Look at the [demo]().
+- Interested in the SVD functionality?
+Look at TBD.

 # Questions?
 Find us on Slack: https://pressioteam.slack.com or open an issue on [github](https://github.com/Pressio/pressio-tools).